CalamityAdam/iot/rails/projects/DEPRECATED/contacts_api/README.md

 actions and params helper method.
 Your code should look very similar, but practice this a second time.

-Next, use RestClient or Chrome's Postman plugin to test your API.
+Next, use RestClient or Postman web app to test your API.
 Test every API endpoint.

 **Hint**: For this project, do not write any authentication or